How to mock the Redux useSelector hook

 .

-The switch to RTL coupled with using hooks instead of HOCs when using Redux got me writing a lot of new component tests but I did run in to some problem when I tried to use the useSelector
+The switch to RTL coupled with using hooks instead of HOCs when using Redux got me writing a lot of new component tests.
+However, I did run into some problems when I tried to use the useSelector

-The component that I wanted to test as a search component that made calls similar to this:
+The component that I wanted to test is a search component that made calls similar to this:

 const MySearchComponent = () => {